-Our Genetic Antisense Technology.
+Gene Regulation Technology.
 We are pursuing a novel approach to gene regulation known as genetic antisense or antisense RNA.
 Our technology involves the introduction into cellular DNA of a gene that codes for an RNA molecule that binds to, and thus deactivates, RNA produced by a specific gene.
 To deliver our antisense gene to the target cell, we have developed proprietary vector technology.
 Our vector technology has the following three strengths:

-- o Efficient transduction.
+o Efficient transduction.
 A principal problem to date of most gene therapy programs has been inefficient transduction, or an unacceptably low rate of delivery of operating genes to the target cells.
-We have achieved transduction rates significantly higher than those reported by other researchers. - o Immunologically "Quiet."
+We have achieved transduction rates significantly higher than those reported by other researchers.

+o Immunologically "Quiet."
 Transduced cells often produce non-essential proteins that trigger an immune response, causing such cells to be cleared from the body before they can produce a therapeutic effect.
-Cells transduced with our vectors have not expressed extraneous proteins. - o "Smart" Vectors.
+Cells transduced with our Stealth Vectors(TM) have not expressed extraneous proteins.

+o "Smart" Vectors.
 We incorporate into the surface of our vectors proteins that have an affinity for the surface of the cell types intended to be transduced.
 By including this targeting mechanism, we create in essence "smart" vectors that preferentially transduce the intended cell type.
-This may
+This may ultimately permit us to develop a genetic antisense product that is administered directly to the patient.

 We believe that our vector technology has broad applicability in the field of gene medicine.
-We believe that our vector technology has broad applicability in the field of gene medicine.
-This can be attributed to the following properties of our construct.
+This can be attributed to the following properties of our construct: